The weather at UBC can be unpredictable—as UBC has it’s own micro-climate which can be quite different from lower-lying areas.

 Each department is responsible for setting their own policies and expectations with faculty and staff as it relates to attendance during extreme weather events.

-In extreme weather situations, updates on campus conditions, classes or exams are available on ubc.ca.
+In extreme weather situations, updates on campus conditions, classes or exams are available on https://ubc.ca.

 Rising temperatures can cause serious health and safety implications.
 Your body has to work harder to maintain its normal optimal temperature on hot, humid days.
 Heat exhaustion and heat stroke are serious but preventable heat-related illnesses caused by high temperatures.
 In addition, hot temperatures can worsen pre-existing health conditions.

-Visit the Safety & Risk Services website for more information on the Weather and Thermal Stress Safety page of the UBC Safety & Risk Services website.
+For more information on the Weather and Thermal Stress Safety, visit the Safety & Risk Services.

 If Environment and Climate Change Canada issues a heat warning, take additional steps to stay safe.
 Identify those at risk, make plans, and prepare your home.
 Be sure you are ready: Extreme Heat Preparedness Guide.